 It is always better to have a new password every few months rather than using a single old password.

 We have already touched upon this but since people have to use dozens of apps and services on their devices to get work done, they simply cannot remember all their passwords on their own.

-Password managers add an additional layer of security which protects users by forcing them to submit a new password for every new service that they use.
+Password managers add an additional layer of security that protects users by forcing them to submit a new password for every new service that they use.

 Moreover, stop storing passwords on your web browser.